-a pain in the neck: tips for dealing with pet pain
+tips for dealing with pet neck and back pain

 I’m sure that most of us have experienced a stiff neck or back pain at some point in our adult lives.
 (I know I have!)
 If you have had neck or back pain before, you’re familiar with the shooting pain that accompanies a move in the wrong direction.
 Sometimes the pain is so great, it can even make us yelp!